splunk/splunk-connect-for-syslog/docs/architecture.md

 # SC4S Architectural Considerations

-Certain key architectural considerations provide performant and reliable syslog data collection.
-These recommendations are not specific to Splunk Connect for Syslog, but rather stem from the syslog protocol and age.
+SC4S provides performant and reliable syslog data collection.
+When you are planning your configuration, review the following architectural considerations.
+These recommendations pertain to the Syslog protocal and age, and are not specific to Splunk Connect for Syslog.

 ## The syslog Protocol

-The syslog protocol is designed for speed and efficiency at the expense of resiliency and reliability.
-UDP provides the ability to "send and forget" events over the network without regard or acknowledgment of receipt.
-TLS/SSL are supported as well, though UDP still tends to be the preferred syslog transport for most data centers.
+The syslog protocol design prioritizes speed and efficiency, which can occur at the expense of resiliency and reliability.
+User Data Protocol (UDP) provides the ability to "send and forget" events over the network without regard to or acknowledgment of receipt.
+Transport Layer Secuirty (TLS) and Secure Sockets Layer (SSL) protocols are also supported, though UDP prevails as the preferred syslog transport for most data centers.

-Because of these tradeoffs selected by the original syslog designers and retained to this day, traditional methods to provide scale and resiliency do not necessarily transfer to the syslog.
+Because of these tradeoffs, traditional methods to provide scale and resiliency do not necessarily transfer to syslog.

 ## IP protocol